 The Underused Housing Tax (UHT) – What You Need to Know

-The Underused House Tax Act included in Bill C-8 received Royal Assent on June 9, 2022.
+The Underused Housing Tax Act included in Bill C-8 received Royal Assent on June 9, 2022.
 The UHT is the first federal statute designed to discourage foreign ownership of vacant Canadian real estate properties.

-Effective January 1, 2022, the 1% Underused House Tax (UHT) is imposed on every person who is an owner1 (other than an excluded owner) of a residential property in Canada on December 31 of a given calendar year.
+Effective January 1, 2022, the 1% Underused Housing Tax (UHT) is imposed on every person who is an owner1 (other than an excluded owner) of a residential property in Canada on December 31 of a given calendar year.
 An “excluded owner” includes but is not limited to a public corporation; an individual who is a Canadian citizen or permanent resident; a registered charity; or a trustee of mutual fund trusts (MFT), a real estate investment trust (REIT), or a SIFT trust.

-The UHT amounts to 1% of the taxable value or the fair market value (FMV) of the property, multiplied by the owner’s ownership percentage.
+The UHT amounts equal to 1% of the taxable value or the fair market value (FMV) of the property, multiplied by the owner’s ownership percentage.
 The UHT is payable by April 30 of the following year.

 There are three key components in the UHT formula: